 IMPORTANT NOTE: All LWP kits are being transitioned to a new vial size and storage box.
 This Pesticides Test Kit has made that transition.
 In summary the vials are 1cm longer and this kit now comes with a flat tray storage box.
 For more information please read our update here especially if you have ordered LWP kits in the past.

 LWP Pesticide 1 Test Kit

 The energy patterns of various pesticides including lindane, parathion, paraquat, heptachlor, campheclor etc. Pesticides cause all sorts of problems.
 They're not just found in food.
-They also get into our water supply, into cotton, etc. 25 vials for use by therapists with sensitivity testing skills.
+They also get into our water supply, into cotton, etc. For use by therapists with sensitivity testing skills.

 PE 1 2,4,5-T /Dioxin

 Organochloride; on the EU List of 129; International Pesticide Network wishes to stop use; use being phased out; possibly carcinogenic to humans; herbicide; component of `Agent Orange´ (defoliant) in Vietnam war, during this war the US military dropped 40 million kilogram on Vietnam; probably carcinogenic in humans; still in use from railway companies as a herbicide on the railway.

 International Pesticide Network wishes to stop use; WHO class 1a; used in cultivation of cotton, peanuts, cucumber, watermelons, potatoes, soya beans and ornamental plants; disturbs hormone equilibrium in rats.